Babulab-bioc/MSiP/README.md

 ```

 ### Assign a confidence score to each instances using classifiers:
-The labeled feature matrix can be used as input for Support Vector Machine (SVM) or random forest (RF) classifiers.
+The labeled feature matrix can be used as input for Support Vector Machine (SVM) or Random Forest (RF) classifiers.
 The classifier then assigns each bait-prey pair a confidence score, indicating the level of support for that pair of proteins to interact.
 Hyperparameter optimization can also be performed to select a set of parameters that maximizes the model's performance.
 The RF and the SVM functions provided in this package also computes the areas under the precision-recall (PR) and ROC curve to evalute the performance of the classifer.

 #### Import the demo data:
 ```{r}